mrraghur/India-Urban-Dictionary/README.md

   [[https://www.telugu360.com/this-is-how-lokesh-controls-cms-office/]]

 * **India is the only place where women are worshipped**
   * Whenever an issue of women's empowerment comes up, this is a statement typically made to distract from the discussion at hand.
 In Hinduism, which is big in India, there are many goddesses/female deities.
 Example Lakshmi is goddess of wealth.
 This worship of a few women is shown as saying life of most Indian woman is good and that most Indian men are not lecherers, rapists, misogynists, etc. Unfortunately, truth is opposite.

+* **Case booked for hurting our religious feelings and disturbing public order**
+  * In India, most people think one's religious beliefs should not be hurt, lest they react violently.
+Freedom of speech is not well protected.
+So, when government wants to punish an individual or assuage feelings of a particular group, it uses its wide latitude in enforcing rules and arrests individuals under abobve clause.
+This is why unless you are a goonda like Bal Thackeray, you cannot make too many statements against other religions.